Prath-code/Cpp_questions/README.md

 ### Abstraction

 1. What is abstraction in C++?
+Explain with examples.
 2. How is abstraction implemented in C++?
+Explain with examples.

 ### Memory Management